In that blog post I want to point out the awesome topic, how to automate the deployment of a Microservice using a delivery pipeline on IBM Cloud.

 - Deploy the Authors Microservice to the free Kubernetes cluster on IBM Cloud

-If you want to check it out, just visit the GitHub project and press Create toolchain and follow the instructions.
+If you want to check it out, just visit the GitHub project and open the hands-on workshop and follow the instructions.
 A wizard creates the toolchain for you, clones the Cloud Native Starter Project to a source code repository and does execute a deployment pipeline.
 The deployment pipeline does the deployment of the Authors Microservice to Kubernetes on IBM Cloud.

 Here you see how to access the deployed Authors service running on the free Kubernetes Cluster on IBM Cloud.